jorop/landscaping-docs/docs/vegetation.md

 # Vegetation

 Leverage Unreal Engines Procedural Foliage Tool to let accelarate foliage creation.
+> Please enable `Procedural Foliage` in `Edit -> Editor Preferences` to use this feature.

 ## Automation